EKarton/UofT-Future-Course-Evaluations/README.md

 ### Todo
 - Add a web page justifying why its predicted course rating is the way it is (by displaying real past data)
 - Add a link to that web page below the course ratings
-- Make a Docker file for the web app
 - Deploy the web app to AWS

 ### Usage